 Covid-19 has put a huge amount of stress on all of us, whether we’ve suffered from the virus or not.
 Uncertainty over our health, work, finances, and relationships, and not being able to see family and friends has taken its toll on just about everyone.

 It’s no wonder people have turned to pets for companionship, fun, stress relief and entertainment in large numbers.
-In fact, according to the Pet Food Manufacturer’s Association, more than 3 million UK households acquired a pet during lockdown.
+In fact, according to UK Pet Food (formally the the Pet Food Manufacturer’s Association), more than 3 million UK households acquired a pet during lockdown.

-According to the PFMA, around 800,000 of these have been birds.
+According to UK Pet Food, around 800,000 of these have been birds.

 And boy how we’ve spoiled them!
 Rightly so, they deserve it.
 They’ve had the best of us.
 At home all day, we’ve lavished attention on our new-found friends, played with them, petted them, talked to them and welcomed them into our tribes and our hearts.